-Hill responded on her now-deleted Twitter account to beauty influencer @RawBeautyKristi’s tweet showing hair-like fibers on the lipstick bullet, stating that the particles aren’t hair, but rather thread from the white gloves worn by workers at the factory where the lipsticks are produced.
+Hill responded on her Twitter account to beauty influencer @RawBeautyKristi’s tweet showing hair-like fibers on the lipstick bullet, stating that the particles aren’t hair, but rather thread from the white gloves worn by workers at the factory where the lipsticks are produced.

 On June 7, the brand released a statement on its Twitter, stating “in rare circumstances some lipsticks were exposed to high temperatures or the raw materials were not blended thoroughly and that is not acceptable to us — as of now we are seeing less than 0.1% with issues — but we see your complaints on social and want to fix things!”

 The brand follows up asking those with defective products to e-mail pictures to the brand in order to get a refund.

 Which influencers reacted to the controversy?